espaces/espaces-deployment/README.rst

 application, see https://manager.aaf.edu.au/federationregistry/ and https://registry.tuakiri.ac.nz/.
-Once you have enrolled, then configure the Pillar data accordingly with hostname, entity ID and the like such that Shibboleth is configured correctly on running the highstate.
+Once you have enrolled, then configure the Pillar data accordingly with hostname, entity ID and the like such that Shibboleth is configured correctly on applying the highstate.

 Since eSpaces uses Plone/Zope under the hood, authentication is flexible and federated login isn't specifically necessary and can be changed out as